-Youth are naturally inquisitive.
-In a high technology and information driven environment, youth are growing up with radically different social structures and connectivity compared to past generations.
-In a world oversaturated with information and sensory input, it is difficult to make sense of what is valuable or reliable.
-There are diverse, constant and concomitant demands on our concentration, constricting our ability to focus, detrimental to youth, who are still developing.
-These issues are compounded along with social pressures and by highly demanding educational system, put inordinate pressure on the youth to be in constant production and performance.
-Such imposition narrowly defined outcomes dilute the inherent sense of presence and curiosity that youth are naturally endowed.
+In a world oversaturated with misleading information and sensory input, it is difficult to make sense of what is valuable and reliable.
+There are constant demands on our wellbeing and attention constricting our happiness and ability to focus.
+These issues are compounded along with social pressures of high demands for constant production and performance.
+Our society dilutes the inherent sense of presence and curiosity that we are naturally endowed.

-Without a clearly defined sense of self and capability, many students are unable to cope with the daily pressures of school and home life.
-Evidencing this, is a dismaying rise in teen depression, anxiety, suicide and violence (including gun violence).
+Evidence shows a rise in depression, anxiety, suicide and violence.
 According to the CDC, the suicide rate for girls ages 15-19 has doubled from 2007 to 2015; and has increased by 30% for boys in the same age range.

-MAY Founder, Agni Zotis took a personal interest in this issue when her son Francis, at age fourteen received two phone calls from friends, who were institutionalized after suicide attempts.
+MAY Founder, Agni Zotis took a personal interest in youth suffering when her son Francis, at age fourteen received two phone calls from friends, who were institutionalized after suicide attempts.
 Agni and Francis both realized that self-harm amongst youth had reached epidemic proportions.
 It is evident that this generation’s unmet emotional needs have to be addressed.
-Teaching youth applicable tools for emotional intelligence helps transform negative mindsets, such as lack of clarity, depression, anxiety, into a more optimistic outlook with empowerment to taking action established in creativity, gratitude and love.
-MAY is a curriculum developed with personal experience and study and teaching of 30 years and advice from youth, therapists, educators, tailored specifically to the needs of youth and educators.
-The program has been implemented in various educational institutions globally for seven years and continues to expand.
+Teaching youth applicable tools for emotional intelligence helps transform negative mindsets.
+MAY's mission is to create a more optimist outlook of life through empowering individuals to take action.
+MAY's a curriculum is developed by Agni's 30 years of experience and supported by youth, therapists, educators.

-MAY grew out of the need for youth and educators to find their voice, strength, and sense of connectivity for wellness and community building.
-A core philosophy of MAY is mental and emotional literacy and self-awareness.
+MAY grew out of the need for youth and educators to find their voice, strength, and sense of connection.
+MAY fosters wellness and community building.
+A core philosophy of MAY is mental and emotional literacy.
 Students and educators are empowered to find their truth and make sense of their environments.
-MAY cultivates gratitude and understanding of the self, each other and the environment including connectivity to our earth.
+MAY cultivates gratitude, love and creativity with understanding of the self, others, the environment, including our earth.
 We enhance education as we believe these are fundamental skills for thriving in the modern world and creating a better quality of life.